 - Through the Embassy/Consulate of the United Republic of Tanzania.

 - At the immigration service at the arrival airport in Tanzania or Kenya.
 Please make sure that if you travel via Kenya you also get a so-called transit visa in Kenya, and you get a travel visa once arrived at the Tanzanian airport or the border of Tanzania.
-You will have to pay cash in USD (USD $50 as per July 2017), please check the price before you leave.
+The costs of a visa is USD $50 per person, with the exception of US citizens whom pay USD $100 for a single entry visa (to be paid in cash).
+It is advisable to double check the price before you leave.

 When traveling to Tanzania we advise you to contact your doctor or travel advice center for information, prevention and vaccination, because this depends on where you are planning to go to.
 Additionally in Tanzania it may be dusty.
 If you are allergic to pollen and dust, you wisely take medication.
 If you are going to climb Mount Kilimanjaro or Mount Meru with Ajabu Adventures we do twice a day, or more often if necessary, a medical check-up.
 Your guides during the climb are medically trained in altitude sickness and we always take oxygen on to the mountain.
 When arriving in Tanzania it is advisable to plan a day for resting, to ensure that you can get used to the new environment.
 Change of food and high altitude can cause diarrhea, headaches or a loss of appetite.
 Be aware of the intense sunrays in Africa, if possible wear a hat or cap, keep drinking enough water and use if necessary some extra salt.
 Drinking ice-cold beverages is not recommended, because your stomach and intestines can be surtaxed.
 It is absolutely not recommended to drink water out of the faucet in Tanzania, only drink mineral water from sealed bottles.